 The same rules apply.

-Dysport’s molecules are smaller which means it gets to work faster and, needs fewer injections to cover an area.
+Dysport’s molecules are smaller, which means it works faster and needs fewer injections to cover an area.

 What About Xeomin and Alcohol?

 The same rules apply again.

 Of the three types of muscle-freezing injectables, Xeomin has the smallest molecule weight.

 Again, its biggest potential side effect is bruising, so keep off the booze for at least 24 hours before or after your Xeomin appointment.